WHEN QUALITY MATTERS, VULLO BATS ARE THE ANSWER.

 We start with Select Hand Split Billets to make our bats, in both Ash and Hard Maple.
 Our Billets come from the North Eastern part of the U.S., where the best wood is grown.
 Our Billets are Hand Split, which means exactly that, split by hand.
 This unique process uses a wedge to follow the straight grain in the wood, resulting in a stronger safer bat.
 Not all billets used for bats are processed this way.
 Most billets are made with large saws that cut through the straight grain for mass production purposes.

 From there the bat will go into our finishing room, where moisture and dust are controlled.
-We then apply color, a high gloss top coat that will protect the finish of the bat.
+We then apply color, the Vullo decal and tape ring, a high gloss top coat that will protect the decal and the finish of the bat.
 Once the top coat is dried we will weigh the bat again, then cup the end of the bat to fine tune the bat to the correct weight.
 Cupping is the indention you see at the barrel end of the bat.
 Cupping also transfers the weight from the barrel down towards your hands.
 Once cupping is done we weigh the bat again to assure the bat is within weight.